Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

-While we propose and implement this specific, efficient estimator, we also show that the imputation structure is more general.
+To relate our efficient imputation estimator to other unbiased estimators that have been proposed in the literature, we derive two additional results showing the generality of the imputation structure.
 First, any other linear estimator that is unbiased in our framework with unrestricted causal effects can be represented as \emph{an} imputation estimator, albeit with an inefficient way of imputing untreated potential outcomes.
 Second, even when assumptions that restrict treatment effect heterogeneity are imposed, any unbiased estimator can still be understood as an imputation estimator for an adjusted estimand.
 Together, these two results allow us to characterize estimators of treatment effects in event studies as a combination of how they impute unobserved potential outcomes and which weights they put on treatment effects.

-For the efficient estimator in our framework, we analyze the large-sample properties, provide results for valid inference, and propose new tests for the identifying assumptions.
-We provide conditions under which the estimator is consistent and asymptotically Normal, and show that they are fulfilled in the important benchmark case of a complete, short panel with a growing number of units.
-We then propose standard error estimates that are valid in large samples.
-These estimates are challenging to obtain under arbitrary treatment effect heterogeneity, because causal effects cannot be separated from the error terms.
-We instead show how they can be estimated asymptotically conservatively, by attributing some variation in estimated treatment effects to the error terms.
-We next propose a principled way of testing the identifying assumptions of parallel trends and no anticipation effects, based on regressions with untreated observations only.
-Thanks both to the properties of our efficient estimator and to the separation of testing from estimation, our test avoids some of the pre-testing problems pointed out by \citet{Roth2018a}.
+For the efficient estimator in our framework, we provide tools for valid inference.
+Specifically, we derive conditions under which the estimator is consistent and asymptotically normal and propose standard error estimates.
+Inference is challenging under arbitrary treatment effect heterogeneity, because causal effects cannot be separated from the error terms.
+We instead show how asymptotically conservative standard errors can be derived, by attributing some variation in estimated treatment effects to the error terms.\footnote{ While the generality of our setting only allows for conservative inference (on any robust estimator, including ours), we obtain asymptotically exact standard errors in the special case that received the most attention in the literature: when units are randomly sampled from a population and the estimand consists of average treatment effects by period\textendash cohort pairs.} Our inference results apply under mild conditions in short panels.
+Advancing the existing literature on DiD estimation with staggered adoption, we also provide conditions for consistency and inference that extend to panels where the number of time periods grows, as long as growth is not too fast.
+We also propose a leave-one-out modification to our conservative variance estimates with improved finite-sample performance.